 Written Threat to Kill or Do Bodily Injury

-Florida Statute Section 826.10 makes it a crime if a person “writes or composes and also sends or procures the sending of any letter or inscribed communication … to any person, containing a threat to kill or do bodily injury to the person to whom such letter or communication is sent….” § 836.10, Fla.
+Florida Statute Section 826.10 previously made it a crime when a person “writes or composes and also sends or procures the sending of any letter or inscribed communication … to any person, containing a threat to kill or do bodily injury to the person to whom such letter or communication is sent….” § 836.10, Fla.
 Stat.

 The penalties and punishments for threatening someone in writing or electronic communication can be severe.
 Section 836.10, F.S., is a second-degree felony punishable by up to fifteen (15) years in prison.